TankMermaid/sparcc/readme.txt

 ********************************
 - SparCC is mainly used for calculating correlations in compositional data.

-- Additionally, it also contains a script for calculating the distance between samples using the JSD metric, its square-root, and many other distance measures.
+- Additionally, it contains a script for calculating the distance between samples using the JSD metric, its square-root, and many other distance measures.

 - SparCC has some other useful capabilities (e.g. calculating sample diversity, rank abundance plots, etc').
 However, there are no convenience wrappers for these capabilities, and they are not as well tested.
 If you known your python (especially, object oriented python), and want to use these, take a peek at the MatrixDictionary and SurveyMatrix classes in the 'lib' subdirectory.